World-coders/APIs/GoogleMaps-workshop/README.md

 ![google](https://cloud.githubusercontent.com/assets/2573931/15853472/0c5d6692-2c9d-11e6-8fb7-5ae4149e93b0.png)

 # What
-These tutorials are designed specally for Queen Mary Univerity of London alumni, in order to teach them how to use a Google Maps APIs.
+These tutorials are designed specially for Queen Mary University of London alumni, in order to teach them how to use a Google Maps APIs.

 # Who
 I am Mireia Sangalo, full stack JavaScript developer at Founders and Coders.
-I used to be a Linux SysAdmin at [Rackspace the Open Cloud Company](http://www.rackspace.co.uk/), but I decided to change my carrer as full stack JavaScript developer.
+I used to be a Linux SysAdmin at [Rackspace the Open Cloud Company](http://www.rackspace.co.uk/), but I decided to change my career as full stack JavaScript developer.

 Thanks to the team from [Founders and Coders](www.foundersandcoders.com) I could reach my goals and became a competent engineer.